saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 <!-- ------------------------ -->
 ## 1.02 Setup and Run Sauce Connect Proxy

-[Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server and the Sauce Labs virtual machines (such as Jenkins) or real devices that are used for testing.
+[Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server and the Sauce Labs virtual machines or real devices that are used for testing.
 In this lesson you will learn to:
 * Download and start a proxy tunnel
 * Stop a running proxy tunnel
 * Understand how shared tunnels are used